 - 3.18 Embleton village is recognised as a 'sustainable village centre' in the Alnwick LDF Core Strategy DPD (October 2007).
-These sustainable village centres are defined as: 'settlements with public transport and a strong service base usually comprising school, shop, post office, pub, church, community hall, sports and recreation facilities and where development will be well-related to the scale and function of the settlement.' - 3.19 Embleton village has a primary school, village hall, church, shop with post office, garage, doctor's surgery, public houses, football field, play areas and a golf course with club house which is open to the public. - 3.20 Embleton village has a number of valued green spaces within the settlement which could be worthy of designation as Local Green Space, the most significant of which is the quarry area. - 3.21 Christon Bank is recognised in the Alnwick LDF Core Strategy (October 2007) as a 'Local Needs Centre', which is defined as a settlement with: 'limited services, or which are peripherally located in relation to employment and transport.
-Development in these centres will be restricted to that satisfying local needs only.'
+These sustainable village centres are defined as: 'settlements with public transport and a strong service base usually comprising school, shop, post office, pub, church, community hall, sports and recreation facilities and where development will be well-related to the scale and function of the settlement.' - 3.19 Embleton village has a primary school, village hall, church, shop with post office, garage, doctor's surgery, public houses, football field, play areas and a golf course with club house which is open to the public. - 3.20 Embleton village has a number of valued green spaces within the settlement which the Parish Council consider worthy of designation as Local Green Space, the most significant of which is the quarry area.